JBL Boombox 4

 • Neither product has a remote control.

-• Both products have a passive radiator.
+• Both products feature a passive radiator.

 • Both products have a battery level indicator.